milesstoetzner/stoetzms-can2x/.github/README.md

 This target then acts as a source and forwards the CAN message to another target, such as a CAN bus connected to the second computing environment.
 It is also possible to have a arbitrary long chains of different of such bridges.
 Also, most bridges are bidirectional, thus, CAN message are also bridged backward.
+In addition, `can2x bus` is able to connect multiple `can2x bridges`.

 ## Installation